Mth0/Color-Quantization/README.md

 - The first one is an image of two cats.
 The first is the original one and the second the one from GRASP with 64 colors only.
 - The second is an image from Naruto's Manga.
 The first image is the original one and the second the one from GRASP with 64 colors only.
 - The third is an image from Pokémon Yellow game.
-The interesting fact is the this game was released for Game Boy Color, a portable console that only supported 546 simultaneous colors in the screen.
+The interesting fact is that this game was released for Game Boy Color, a portable console that only supported 56 simultaneous colors in the screen.
 So what if we try to quantize this imagem with only 56 colors?
 The first image is the original one and the second the one from GRASP with only 56 colors.

 ## Cats image